minfanzhang/modiface-real-time-face-recognition/README.md

 Naive Face Detector: not required in the handout but I included this since this is quite efficient.
 It uses the cascade classifier from OpenCV which generates boxes instead of points around faces with a much faster speed than the previous two models.

+### Each of the three models can detect face in two ways:

+Direct Camera Detection: users turn on their cameras and the system captures the faces that appear in the camera in real time.

+Detection in Pre-recorded Videos: users provide pre-recorded videos and the system captures the faces in the video and render the predicitons in real time.

 ### `Number of briefcases to choose from:`

 To choose how many briefcases a contestant will be choosing from (this will be 3 by default according to the requirement).